jakesorce/clubhouse_ruby/README.md

 # }
 ```

-Arbitrary combinations not building a path that matches a url the API knows
+Arbitrary combinations of resources not building a path that matches a url the
-about will fail.
-Note the clubhouse API gives little away, returning forbidden:
+API knows about will fail.
+Note the clubhouse API gives little away, returning
+forbidden:

 ```ruby
 clubhouse.epics(epic_id).stories.list